-32% live 5 minutes or less 49% citywide
+36% live 5 minutes or less 49% citywide

-18% live between 5-10 minutes 18% citywide
+17% live between 5-10 minutes 18% citywide

-44% live 10 minutes or more 32% citywide
+47% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In Canarsie/Flatlands, a lower percentage of residents live within five minutes of fresh produce than in New York City overall (32% vs. 49%), and 44% live 10 or more minutes away (vs. 32% in NYC).
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In Flushing/Clearview, only 36% of residents live within a five-minute walk to fresh produce, compared to 49% citywide.
 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

 Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
-In Canarsie/Flatlands, 16% of households receive SNAP benefits, lower than citywide (21%).
+In Flushing/Clearview, 12% of households receive SNAP benefits, lower than New York City as a whole (21%).

-In Canarsie/Flatlands, the prevalence of childhood obesity is slightly higher than New York City as a whole (24% vs. 21%).
-Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult obesity in this neighborhood is also slightly higher than citywide (29% vs. 24%).
+In Flushing/Clearview, the prevalence of childhood obesity is lower than New York City as a whole (15% vs. 21%).
+Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult obesity in this neighborhood is also slightly lower (17% vs. 24% in NYC).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-Diabetes prevalence is slightly higher in Canarsie/Flatlands than in New York City overall (14% vs. 12%).
+Diabetes prevalence is similar in this neighborhood and New York City.
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-Additionally, a higher percentage of neighborhood residents have high blood pressure (39% vs. 29% in NYC), a leading risk factor for heart disease.
-Canarsie/Flatlands Citvwide
+A lower percentage of neighborhood residents have high blood pressure (23% vs. 29% in NYC), a leading risk factor for heart disease.
+Flushing/Clearview Citywide